 Who Made The First American Flag As We Know It Today?

 Born on Jan.
-1, 1752 in Philadelphia, Elizabeth “Betsy” Ross posthumously gained fame for making the first American flag.
+1, 1752 in Gloucester City, New Jersey, Elizabeth “Betsy” Ross posthumously gained fame for making the first American flag.
 The popularized narrative first became public in 1870 — about 94 years after she allegedly sewed it — when her grandson William Canby told the story to the Historical Society of Pennsylvania.

 Canby claimed that Ross often recounted a visit in May or June of 1776 that changed her life forever.
 Gen. George Washington, Revolutionary War financier Robert Morris, and Col. George Ross apparently stopped in for an unexpected and very important meeting.